2020PB/police-brutality/reports/Kentucky.md

 ### LMPD Bearcat strikes vehicle; police initially state vehicle hit them, then retract the statement; in addition, bystander filming is arrested | July 1st

 On July 1st, a collision was reported between a bystander vehicle and an LMPD armored car, also called a Bearcat.
-Police initially stated that the Bearcat was rammed by a protestor vehicle.
+Police initially stated that the Bearcat was rammed by a protester vehicle.
 They later retracted this statement, saying that in fact the Bearcat hit the vehicle.
 It is not clear if the vehicle was related to the protest at all.
 However, police state that they intentionally hit the vehicle to prevent further harm, stating that they recognized the vehicle from an incident the previous night.

 A woman filming the incident from her car stepped out and asked someone for their name.
 She was then arrested.